shirokase/Portfolio/README.md

-# :loudspeaker: Al John Portfolio Webpage
+# :loudspeaker: Al John's Portfolio Webpage

 ## :memo: Overview of the Portfolio Webpage
 A Portfolio Website is a project that showcases my information, skills, and projects.